-1. Increases in capital and term of delegation.
-The delegation may be exercised by the Board of Directors once for the total or several partial and consecutive times, at any time, within a maximum period of five years from the date of adoption of this resolution.

-2. Amount of the delegation.
-The maximum nominal amount by which share capital can be increased under this delegation shall be fifty percent (50%) of the Company's current share capital, notwithstanding the provisions set forth further below regarding situations in which pre-emption rights of subscription are excluded.

-3. Rights of new shares, type of issue and exchange value of the increase.
-New shares issued due to capital increase(s) agreed to under this delegation shall be ordinary shares with the same rights as current shares, issued at their nominal value or with the issue premium agreed to, if applicable.
-The exchange value of the new shares to be issued will be in monetary contributions, necessarily.

-4. Scope of the delegation.
-The delegation will extend until all the terms and conditions of the capital increase are set and include, in particular, the power to offer with no restrictions new unsubscribed shares in the period(s) for preemptive subscription.
-Moreover, if subscription is incomplete, the capital increase shall not have any effect or be increased solely in the amount of actual subscriptions and to amend the corresponding article in the Company's Bylaws on capital.
-The Board of Directors may designate from among its members the person or persons who have to carry out the agreements reached by using the authority granted by the General Meeting of Shareholders, especially as regards closure of the increase.
+- 1. Capital Increases and Term of Delegation.
+This delegated power may be exercised by the Board of Directors a single time for the total or through various partial and successive increases at any time within a period of five years after the date the resolution is passed. - 2.
+Delegated Sum.
+The maximum nominal amount by which share capital can be increased under this delegation shall be fifty percent (50%) of the Company's current share capital, notwithstanding the provisions set forth further below regarding situations in which pre-emption rights of subscription are excluded. - 3.
+Rights of New Shares, Type of Issue and Countervalue of the Increase.
+New shares issued upon (a) capital increase(s) agreed under the scope of this delegation shall be ordinary shares equal in rights to those already existing, which shall be issued at the face value rate or with an issue premium as determined in each case.
+The countervalue of any new shares issued shall necessarily consist of monetary contributions. - 4.
+Scope of Delegation.
+Such delegation shall be extended to the establishment of all of the terms and conditions of the capital increase and shall particularly include the power to freely offer new shares not subscribed before the deadline for preferential subscription, setting forth that the capital increase shall be voided or increased only by the sum of the shares actually subscribed in the event of an incomplete subscription and reword the corresponding article of the Bylaws concerning the share capital.
+The Board of Directors may designate from among its members the person(s) that must execute any of the resolutions passed in use of the authorizations granted by the General Meeting and, particularly, the resolution closing the increase.

-5. Authorization to exclude the right to preemptive subscription.
-In accordance with Article 308 and Article 506 of the Spanish Corporate Enterprises Act, this delegation will include the power to exclude, whether totally or partially, the right to preemptive subscription of shareholders when required by the social interest, in which case this will not refer to more than twenty percent (20%) of the Company's capital at the time of authorization.
-In any event, if the Board of Directors decides to remove the right to preemptive subscription with regard to a specific capital increase eventually decided under this authorization, at the time of the increase it must issue a report detailing the value of the Company's shares, the particular reasons of social interest that justify the measure and the compensation to be covered by the new shares, indicating the persons they have to be attributed to.
-The Board of Directors may obtain the independent expert report provided for in Article 308.2 of the Spanish Corporate Enterprises Act, in accordance with the provisions in Article 506.3 of the Spanish Corporate Enterprises Act.
+5. Assignment of the Power to Exclude Preferential Subscription Rights.
+In accordance with Article 308 and Article 506 of the Spanish Corporate Enterprises Act, this delegation will include the power to exclude, whether totally or partially, the right to preemptive subscription of shareholders when required by the corporate interest, in which case this will not refer to more than twenty percent (20%) of the Company's capital at the time of authorization.
+In any event, if the Board of Directors decides to remove the right to preemptive subscription with regard to a specific capital increase eventually decided under this authorization, at the time of the increase it must issue a report detailing the value of the Company's shares, the particular reasons of corporate interest that justify the measure and the compensation to be covered by the new shares, indicating the persons they shall be attributed to.
+The Board of Directors may voluntarily obtain the independent expert report provided for in Article 308.2 of the Spanish Corporate Enterprises Act, in accordance with the provisions in Article 506.3 of the Spanish Corporate Enterprises Act.

-Likewise, and insofar as it is legally acceptable at the time of the capital increase with the exclusion of the right of preferential subscription, the Company's management body may agree to grant assignment priority of newly issued shares preemptively to any investors and shareholders who state their irreversible decision to subscribe to capital increase shares in the proportion of their holding in the Company, provided (i) the social interest deems it advisable and (ii) the procedure for obtainment of financial resources or placing of the new shares is compatible with participation of Company shareholders in the same.
+Likewise and to the extent legally allowed at the intended time of the capital increase with an exclusion of preferential subscription rights, the Company's management body may agree to grant priority to the assignment of the newly issued shares preferentially to any investors and shareholders that declare an irrevocable will to subscribe the shares in the increase in proportion to their participation in the Company whenever (i) in the best interests of the Company and (ii) the procedure for raising financial resources or the placement of the new shares is compatible with the Company's shareholders' participation in such.